 I found a little lump in my left breast and I'm a guy!
 It only hurts a little when I press on it.
 What could this be?

-When a guy goes through puberty, all kinds of changes take place in his body.
+When males go through puberty, all kinds of body changes take place.
 Some guys develop a small lump in one or both breasts, which can be tender.
 This is called gynecomastia, and it’s normal.
-In fact, about half of all boys develop it during puberty.
-It usually goes away as a guy finishes puberty.
+In fact, about half of all males develop it during puberty.
+It usually goes away as they finish puberty.

 Breast changes in teenage guys are part of puberty, and rarely are serious.
 Signs that could mean a problem include if the lump gets a lot bigger or becomes hard, or fluid comes out of the nipple.
 If that happens, see your doctor — though, again, breast changes in teen guys are almost never serious.